-To evaluate these two hypotheses, we assessed generalization during the aftereffect block by 384 measuring adaptation across a set of probe targets that spanned the workspace in 15° increments (Figure 385 1C).
-The attenuation hypothesis predicts that the functions would be aligned but with a lower peak for the 386 Three Cursor group; the aiming hypothesis predicts that the functions would be similar in amplitude but 387 misaligned.
+To evaluate these two hypotheses, we assessed generalization during the aftereffect block by measuring adaptation across a set of probe targets that spanned the workspace in 15° increments (Figure 1C).
+The attenuation hypothesis predicts that the functions would be aligned but with a lower peak for the three cursor group; the aiming hypothesis predicts that the functions would be similar in amplitude but misaligned.
 The results were consistent with the attenuation hypothesis.
-While the generalization 388 functions for both groups were shifted towards the presumed aiming direction of aiming, the peak of the 389 generalization function was similar for the two groups.
-Based on parameters obtained when fitting a 390 Gaussian curve to the group data, the peak of the generalization function was 7.7° [4.4, 10.9] and 9.0° 391 [5.1, 12.8], with considerable overlap of the confidence intervals for the One Cursor and Three Cursor 392 groups, respectively [mean, bootstrapped 95% CI]).
-In contrast, the heights of the peaks were different for 393 the two groups (One Cursor: 18.8° [16.7, 20.8]; Three Cursor: 11.0° [9.3 12.2]).
-These findings suggest 394 that the presence of the additional cursors attenuated the magnitude of implicit adaptation.
-395
+Although the generalization functions for both groups were shifted toward the presumed aiming direction of aiming, the peak of the generalization function was similar for the two groups.
+On the basis of parameters obtained when fitting a Gaussian curve to the group data, the peak of the generalization function was 7.7° [4.4, 10.9] and 9.0° [5.1, 12.8], with considerable overlap of the confidence intervals for the one cursor and three cursor groups, respectively (mean, bootstrapped 95% CI).
+In contrast, the heights of the peaks were different for the two groups (one cursor: 18.8° [16.7, 20.8]; three cursor: 11.0° [9.3 12.2]).
+These findings suggest that the presence of the additional cursors attenuated the magnitude of implicit adaptation.